NotKyon/Tile/ReadMe.md

 ```

 The output of the engine test will be `bin/mswin-x64/engine-test-dbg.exe` on
 Windows, or `bin/linux-x64/engine-test-dbg` on Linux.
+Aside from macOS, no other
-No other platform has been
-tested at this time.
-(Though I would like to make sure everything works on
+platform has been tested at this time.
+(Though I would like to make sure
-macOS, FreeBSD, (maybe NetBSD, Dragonfly, etc), and Haiku, eventually...)
+everything works on FreeBSD, (maybe NetBSD, Dragonfly, etc), and Haiku,
+eventually...)

 ## How to use... ?